InigoSJ/Apache-Airflow/StackOverFlowToBigQuery/README.md

 # StackOverflow to BigQuery #
-## Inserting metadata for questions, comments and answers that contains certain tags"
+## Inserting metadata for questions, comments and answers that contains certain tags

 ### Description ####